nswdpc/silverstripe-csp/README.md

 The only way to received policy violation reports is via HTTP Header delivery method.

 ## Violation Reports

-You can receive violation reports when they occur.
+You can choose to receive violation reports when they occur at a reporting service that can handle CSP reports.

-The module provides its own endpoint for receiving violation reports - be aware that enabling the local reporting endpoint could cause load issues on higher traffic websites.
+The module provides its own controller for receiving violation reports - be aware that enabling local reporting could cause load issues on higher traffic websites.

 ## Minimum CSP Level